 Warning; this is a grim read.
-But possibly worth stomaching if you were ever shamed for crying.
+But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 I rarely cried as a child.
-This was due – I think – to being a mostly happy kid, but also due to being shamed by some key family members on the rare occasions I did cry.
+This partly due – I think – to being a mostly happy kid.
+But also due to being shamed by family members on the rare occasions I did cry.

 Scene 1 – Age approximately 31.